ngreend/hexmappy/README.md

 **Saves Folder**

-Folders can be renamed safely, a new .hexmap file will be saved using the name of the folder on your next save.
+Folders inside the saves directory be renamed safely, a new .hexmap file will be saved using the name of the folder on your next save.

+Support for naming your maps before saving coming soon™